moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 # Media transmission
 The MOQT Groups and MOQT Objects need to be mapped to MOQT Streams.
 This mapping is defined by the packaging {{mediapackaging}} type of each track.
-Irrespective of the packaging type in place, each MOQT Object MUST be placed on MOQT sub-group 0.
+Each MOQT Object SHOULD be placed on MOQT sub-group 0, unless otherwise defined by the packaging type.

 ## Group numbering
 Group IDs for a track MUST be unique and MUST increase monotonically.
 Within a